 \subsection{Quantum left and right matrices}

-Although the most general (global) definition of the $\mathrm{SL}_n$-quantum trace polynomials (\S \ref{sec:def-of-quantum-trace}) is somewhat subtle--requiring that one carefully keep track of the ordering of the non-commuting quantum torus variables--the extension of the \textit{local} monodromy matrices (\S \ref{sec:local-monodromy-matrices}) to the quantum setting is done in the most naive way possible, namely using the Weyl quantum ordering (\S \ref{sssec:weyl-ordering}) to symmetrize the variables.
+Although the general (global) definition of the $\mathrm{SL}_n$-quantum trace polynomials (\S \ref{sec:def-of-quantum-trace}) is somewhat technical (requiring that one keep track of the ordering of the non-commuting quantum torus variables), the extension of the local monodromy matrices (\S \ref{sec:local-monodromy-matrices}) to the quantum setting is more straightforward, just using the Weyl quantum ordering (\S \ref{sssec:weyl-ordering}) to symmetrize the variables.